LenaLassinantti/LenaLassinantti/README.md

 ### Hi there 👋

 - 😄 Pronouns: She/her
-- ⚡ Fun fact: I am a biochemist dabbling in programing/bioinformatics.
+- ⚡ Fun fact: I am a biochemist dabbling in programing/bioinformatics
-- 🌱 I’m currently learning to code in python.
+- 🌱 I’m currently learning to code in Python3
 - 📫 How to reach me on LinkedIn: www.linkedin.com/in/lena-lassinantti-phd-8199b5105